 |A well worn copy of “La Technique”|

 Pepin is a master teacher.
-In fact, his book La Techniqueis used as a textbook to this day in teaching the fundamentals of French cuisine and precipitated his television career.
-He has been on air since 1997 with an almost steady stream of PBS programming.
-“Jacques Pépin Heart and Soul” is his latest effort, which started airing on PBS last September.
-It is of course, named for this cookbook.
+In fact, his book La Technique is used as a textbook to this day in teaching the fundamentals of French cuisine and precipitated his long PBS television career.

-The focus of this wonderful book is home cooking.
-These are the recipes that the chef prepares for his wife Gloria, his daughter Claudine and her husband Rollie, also both chefs, and their child Shorey.
+The focus of “Heart and Soul” is home cooking.
+These are the recipes that the chef prepares for his wife of 52 years, Gloria, his daughter Claudine and her husband Rollie, also both chefs, and their daughter, Shorey.
 These are the dishes, many of which came from

 |Shorey, Rollie, Claudine, Jacques and Gloria|

 his mother, that make it easy to put French food on your family table.
 The recipes are in the style of “à La Bonne Femme”… the direct translation of which is ‘in the manner of a good housewife’.
 Many of the recipes have roots in his mother’s kitchen.
 But like all great chefs, Pépin can hardly leave well enough alone.
 He experiments, he improvises and he encourages his readers to do the same thing.